John MacBride: Early life

 John MacBride was born at The Quay, Westport, County Mayo, Ireland, to Patrick MacBride, a shopkeeper and trader, and the former Honoria Gill, who survived her son.
 A plaque marks the building on the Westport Quays where he was born (now the Helm Bar and Restaurant).
 He was educated at the Christian Brothers' School, Westport, and at St. Malachy's College, Belfast.
 His red hair and long nose led to him being given the nickname "Foxy Jack".
 He worked for a period in a drapery shop in Castlerea, County Roscommon.
 He had studied medicine, but gave it up and began working with a chemist's firm in Dublin.

 He joined the Irish Republican Brotherhood and was associated with Michael Cusack in the early days of the Gaelic Athletic Association.
 He also joined the Celtic Literary Society through which he came to know Arthur Griffith who was to remain a friend and influence throughout his life.
 Beginning in 1893, MacBride was termed a "dangerous nationalist" by the British government.
 In 1896 he went to the United States on behalf of the IRB.
 In the same year he returned and emigrated to South Africa.

+In 1896 MacBride emigrated to the Transvaal Republic, finding work at the Langlaagte goldmine near Johannesburg.
+MacBride emerged as leader of the pro-Kruger Irish uitlanders, a group that included Arthur Griffith (who was briefly in the region at the time).
+In Johannesburg, MacBride staged a major commemoration of the Irish Rebellion of 1798, rivalling a parallel Dublin event and marking the Irish community as distinct within uitlander society.